AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/bitbucket.md

    git add . && git commit -m "Testing Bitbucket integration" && git push
    ```

-1. Log in to the [Cloud Console](../project/overview.md) and verify that your commit message is displayed and your project deploying.
+1. Log in to the [[!DNL Cloud Console]](../project/overview.md) and verify that your commit message is displayed and your project deploying.

    ![Testing the Bitbucket integration](../../assets/bitbucket-integration.png)